aheissenberger/cloudcontrol-buildpack-meteor/README.md

 oplog support
 -------------
-oplog support is only aviable with [MongoLab's ADDON](https://www.cloudcontrol.com/add-ons/mongolab) except for the sandbox version.
+oplog support is only available with the [MongoLab's ADDON](https://www.cloudcontrol.com/add-ons/mongolab) except for the sandbox version.

 1. [Create a user with oplog read access](http://docs.mongolab.com/oplog/)
 2. add the credetials USERNAME:PASSWORD to the deployment
 ~~~bash